travel to brazil

 A river journey is one of the most iconic ways to explore the Amazon Rainforest.
 Cruises on the Amazon River and its major tributaries, such as the Rio Negro and the Rio Solimões, provide deep immersion into both the natural beauty and daily life of the region.
 You’ll pass through areas unreachable by land, encounter unique wildlife, and visit riverside villages that preserve centuries-old traditions.

-Luxury cruises offer air-conditioned cabins, onboard guides, gourmet Amazonian cuisine, and excursions to hidden areas where you might swim with pink dolphins, walk through flooded forests, or meet local artisans.
-For those short on time, day tours from Manaus are a fantastic option.
-These include visits to the famous Meeting of the Waters, wildlife sightings in the Anavilhanas Archipelago, and boat rides into calm streams rich in biodiversity.
+Luxury cruises in 2026 offer air-conditioned cabins, onboard guides, and gourmet Amazonian cuisine featuring local fish like Tambaqui and Pirarucu.
+These expeditions reach hidden areas where you might swim with pink dolphins or walk through flooded forests.
+For those short on time, day tours from Manaus are a fantastic option, including visits to the famous Meeting of the Waters, where the dark Rio Negro and the sandy Solimões run side by side without mixing for miles.

 Tourists exploring the Amazon jungle near a giant kapok tree